 There’s no time like the present for your soon-to-be big sibling help prepare for Baby’s arrival.
 Again, this might mean different things for different ages:

-- Little ones younger than two: Your very little one could practice holding, caring for, and playing with a realistic looking doll – or even their favorite stuffed animals – as you talk about all the ways in which you’ll care for the new baby once she arrives, and how, as a big sibling, they’ll be able to hug, kiss, and be gentle with the baby.
+- Little ones younger than two: Your very little one could practice holding, caring for, and playing with a realistic looking doll – or even their favorite stuffed animals – as you talk about all the ways in which you’ll care for the new baby once they arrive, and how, as a big sibling, they’ll be able to hug, kiss, and be gentle with the baby.
 As new baby items make their way into your home or simply out of storage, you can talk about who they’ll be used for, though your little one might just think they items are theirs and want to play with the items themself.
 They may even be able to help with some simple setup for the new baby – or just pretend to be “helping,” which may very well undo some of your own setup but will still feel like important work – such as stacking diapers or putting clothes in drawers.

 - Children ages two to four: Older children can do the same things younger ones can, though they may both better understand some of the ways in which they can help with the baby – and might really take to practicing and playing with their dolls – and also be jealous of the items and prep.
-Starting at this age you can also explain that the baby won’t quite be a full playmate when she arrives, and will likely do a lot of sleeping, eating, and crying.
+Starting at this age you can also explain that the baby won’t quite be a full playmate when they arrive, and will likely do a lot of sleeping, eating, and crying.
 You can also ask your little one to assist with simple setup or to help in other fun ways, like by drawing a picture for the new baby or making something to decorate the baby’s room.

 - School-age children: Kids of this age can help out even more.
 They might also want to make something special for the new baby, but they may even be able to help paint, setup a playpen, arrange tiny clothes and accessories in a dresser, or – for particularly brave parents – choose a baby name!
 You can also tell your big kid about all the other ways in which they’ll be able to help once Baby arrives.
 This may help them feel really good and like they’re already able to play an important new role in the family as a big sibling.
 Just make sure this doesn’t go overboard so they don’t feel like they constantly have to fulfill the role of helper to get praise or attention.